marmelab/curator-ai/README.md

 ## Start the webpage

-To run the webpage localy:
+To run the webpage locally:

 ```sh
 make webpage